 NB: The club does not offer multi-engine training.

 The Cambridge Aero Club CBIR course emphasises practical or ‘real world’ IFR flight for a private pilot operating a light single engine aircraft.

 - Applicants must hold a PPL(A) or CPL(A).

 - 50 hours of cross-country flight time as PIC prior to starting the flying portion of the course.

-- It is recommended that the pilot also obtain a night rating in order to be able to exercise the IR privileges at night but this is not mandatory.
+- CAC recommends that private pilots obtain a night rating in order to be able to exercise the night-time IR privileges, but this is not mandatory.

-The syllabus followed will be as necessary to achieve the required competency standard regardless of prior experience.
-All candidates are required to take an assessment flight conducted by the Aero Club senior instrument instructor prior to entry.
-The content of this flight will be determined based on past training and experience.
+The syllabus followed by CAC is used to achieve the competency standard regardless of previous experience.
+Before entry, candidates undertake an assessment flight conducted by the Aero Club’s Senior Instrument Instructor.
+The content of the flight is determined based on past training and experience.

-Many CBIR pilots use their IR outside the professional area for private recreation or business flights.
-Crucially, in this situation they do not have the support of an ops department to provide routes and flightplans.
+Many CBIR pilots use their IR outside the professional area for recreation or business flights.
+Crucially, in this situation, they do not have the support of an Operations department to provide routes and flight plans.

-Cambridge Aeroclub equips the IR pilot for realworld aviation, including finding valid IFR routes through the complex European airspace as well as help with weather decisions, managing flight plans, contingency plans and so on.
-With this support, CBIR pilots can really use their rating to its full potential.
+Cambridge Aeroclub equips the IR pilot for real-world aviation, including finding valid IFR routes through the complex European airspace.
+We guide private pilots to make weather decisions, manage flight plans, contingency plans, and more.
+With our support, CBIR pilots can use their ratings to their fullest potential.